What to Do and See in Mytilene

 These mansions define a whole neighborhood- you feel like you’re on a stage set.

-A Boutique Hotel in a Mansion:
+A Boutique Hotel in a Grand Mytilene Mansion:

 You could live the Belle Epoque elegance first hand and stay at the Pyrgos of Mytilene boutique hotel.
 We went for a coffee in the lobby.
 We felt glamorous just being in the salon with the soaring, ultra-ornate ceiling.
 It’s the real thing- Maria, who invited us to her wonderful island, grew up next door – her mother used to come to dances here.

-|The Pyrgos Hotel|
+|The Pyrgos Hotel

 Big, Bold Baroque-

-Agios Therapon, Mytilene’s main Church
+Agios Therapon, The Main Church of Mytilene

 The Glamour of Ancient Greece-